Australia’s Home Energy Efficiency Certifications Explained

 - Wind and water penetration

 After gaining this information, the WERS rating system is used alongside NatHERS, providing a more accurate performance report.
+Learn more about how the window energy rating system work.

-Energy Efficiency Certification Scheme (EECS), is a little different from the other rating systems mentioned in this list.
+The Energy Efficiency Certification Scheme (EECS), is a little different from the other rating systems mentioned in this list.
 EECS certifies professionals to carry out the energy assessment process.
 These professionals work with planners and clients to find energy-efficient solutions and identify any problems.

 Industry professionals have two levels of certification based on their level of experience and knowledge.
 One is a Certified Energy Efficient Specialist (CEES), and the other is Certified Energy Efficient Leader (CEEL).
 CEES has the knowledge to lead Integrated Building Energy Retrofits and work as part of the project team.
 While CEEL having more practical knowledge and experience qualifies professionals to take part in and lead complex Integrated Building Energy Retrofits.